National Geographic – A Great Brand Experience?

 And lots of practical stuff

-Finally, on the top floor beautifully polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
+Finally, on the top floor polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
 In the nearby technology department the latest camera and optical equipment is showcased in sturdy steel cases.
 Dressed in their khaki safari gear, staff are unobtrusive yet close to hand.
 For example, to advise on what’s best to see the stars or (photographically) shoot beasts in the bush.
 All that seems missing is a Masai warrior or lion on the loose…… but then again, did I really look everywhere?

-Sadly the London store closed in 2017.
-Thus, reading between the lines, we presume the high costs of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
-And/or alternatively management judged there were greater returns elsewhere.
-Nevertheless, even without the London store, National Geographic remains a great brand experience, and great brand story!
-The demise of the London store is our loss.
+*Sadly the London store closed in 2017, and its demise is our loss.
+Thus, we presume the high cost of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
+And/or alternatively following Disney’s acquisition of 67% of the shares, the place to visit is now the Disney Store.

 Photo credits: Afghan girl by Steve McCurry, other photos of the National Geographic Store © Guy Tomlinson 2009.